EmojiTwo/emojitwo/README.md

 ## Differences between Emojitwo and Emojione 2.x

-* Emojitwo is restricted to the artwork, i.e. image files.
+Emojitwo is restricted to the artwork, i.e. image files.
-  SVG is its native format, everything else is derived from that.
+SVG is its native format.
+Everything else is derived from that.

+As of its initial release in April 2017, Emojitwo did not contain any additional artwork.

+### Additions

++ Unicode 9 beta emojis Rifle and Modern Penthatlon have been resurrected.

+### Changes

+* Documentation has been updated to
+  1. encourage contributions to the artwork,
+  2. use _Emoji Two_ instead of _Emoji One_ where appropriate.

+### Removals

+- All programming libraries have been removed.
+Reusable meta data files will remain.

+### Plans

-* Emojitwo shall eventually include graphics for new emojis:
+Emojitwo shall eventually include graphics for new emojis:

-  - Characters defined in the Unicode Standard 10.0 (June 2017) and later.
+  - Characters defined in the [Unicode Standard 10.0]() (June 2017) and later.
-  - Sequences documented in Unicode Emoji 5.0 (March 2017) and later (UTS#51), e.g. flags.
+  - Sequences documented in [Unicode Emoji 5.0](http://www.unicode.org/reports/tr51/tr51-11.html) (March 2017) and later (UTR#51), e.g. flags.
-  - Characters extended in Unicode Emoji 6.0 and later (UTS#51).
+  - Characters extended in [Unicode Emoji 6.0](http://www.unicode.org/reports/tr51/proposed.html) and later (UTS#51).
-  - Existing Unicode characters without the `Emoji` property.
+  - Existing Unicode characters without the `Emoji` property, especially to match other vendors (especially Microsoft and Samsung).
-  - Custom sequences or alternatives.
+  - Custom sequences and alternatives, especially those supported by other vendors.

-As of its initial release in April 2017, Emojitwo does not yet contain any additional artwork.
+Emojitwo shall adopt a more restricted color palette.
+Actual changes will be subtle and barely noticable.
+This will affect flags.

 ## Emojione 2.x Artwork License

 *  Applies to all PNG and SVG files as well as any adaptations made.
-    *  License: Creative Commons Attribution 4.0 International
+    *  [License](LICENSE.md): Creative Commons Attribution 4.0 International
     *  Human Readable License: http://creativecommons.org/licenses/by/4.0/
     *  Complete Legal Terms: http://creativecommons.org/licenses/by/4.0/legalcode

-### EmojiOne Artwork Attribution
+### Emojione Artwork Attribution

+With the release of version 3.0, the Emojione project also made changes to 2.2.7’s licensing.
+[Previously](https://web-beta.archive.org/web/20170327003706/http://emojione.com/licensing/#attribution), Emojione did not require attribution for non-commercial and personal use.
+Considering that the Emojione project only changed the documentation in that branch to mandate attribution in any case, Emojitwo forked a state before those changes for greater flexibility.

+For **non-commercial** and **personal use**, you *should* credit the creators.
-In general, proper attribution/credit must be given on every web page, app, or video description where our emojis are displayed.
+For **commercial use**, proper attribution *must* be given on every web page, app, or video description where our emojis are displayed.
-More specific information for each category can be found below.

 ### Creative Commons Requirements